 \section{Model: the censored and kinked SVAR}

-We consider a VAR($k$) model in which one series, $y_{t}$, enters differently according to whether it is above or below a time-invariant threshold $b$, with the other $p-1$ series, collected in $x_{t}$, enter linearly.
+We consider a VAR($k$) model in $p$ variables, in which one series, $y_{t}$, enters with coefficients that differ according to whether it is above or below a time-invariant threshold $b$, while the other $p-1$ series, collected in $x_{t}$, enter linearly.
 Defining

 we specify that $(y_{t},x_{t})$ follow

 or, more compactly,